liesnikov/extensible-elaborator/paper/main.md

 Coq [@thecoqdevelopmentteamCoqProofAssistant2022], being one of the most popular proof assistants, invested a lot effort into user-facing features: work on tactics like a new tactic engine [@spiwackVerifiedComputingHomological2011] and tactic languages (Ltac2 [@pedrotLtac2TacticalWarfare2019], SSReflect [@gonthierSmallScaleReflection2008], etc.), the introduction of a virtual machine for performance [@gregoireCompiledImplementationStrong2002] and others.
 However, the implementation is quite hard to extend.
-One either has to modify the source code, which is mostly limited to the core development team, as seen from the [graph](https://github.com/coq/coq/graphs/contributors).
+One either has to modify the source code, which is mostly limited to the core development team, as seen from the [contributors graph](https://github.com/coq/coq/graphs/contributors).
-Or one has to use Coq plugin system, which is rather challenging, and in the end, the complexity of it gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].
+Or one has to use Coq plugin system, which is rather challenging, and in the end, the complexity of it gave rise to TemplateCoq/MetaCoq [@malechaExtensibleProofEngineering2014  ; @sozeauMetaCoqProject2020].
+And while MetaCoq did open the possibility for some plugins [@nielsenFormalisingDecentralisedExchanges2023; @liesnikovGeneratingInductionPrinciples2020; @forsterCertifyingExtractionTime2019] to be written in a simpler way, their capabilities are still limited.

 Agda has historically experimented a lot with different extensions for both the type system and the elaborator, even though the design doesn't accommodate these changes naturally.
 Instead, each of these extensions is spread throughout many different parts of the code base[^agda-features-link].